lllohr/Ocean_Plastic_Pollution/README.md

 2. Which countries pollute the most plastic?
 3. Is there a correlation between a country's GDP (Gross Domestic Product) and ocean plastic pollution?

-We chose to create visualizations of our findings in Tableau.
+We chose to use PostgreSQL and various machine learning models.
+We then created a dashboard in Tableau.

  ## Links to Tableau & Google Slides presentation: